 Romania has seen some considerable changes since the fall of Ceausescu in 1989 and the arrival of private enterprise.

 Many of the former state run city-centre or resort hotels have either been refurbished or are undergoing major refurbishment programmes as hotel groups such as "Continental" develop and take them over.
 However, there are still many notable examples of old-style hotels with crumbling plaster, poor plumbing and erratic hot-water, mainly in areas which are not usually visited by tourists.
 We are careful to avoid these wherever possible - however, it should be noted that in some places there may be no alternative.
+Take special care when visiting the Black Sea as many of the properties are charging very high tariffs with hidden charges and sometimes reservations are double-booked.

 We believe you will find any visit to Romania highly rewarding - indeed most people who travel independently in the country tend to become addicted and end up going back over and over again.
 However, there are many contrasts and from time to time you will become frustrated so bring along an open mind!
 Service varies from indifferent (more often in the former State hotels and restaurants) to a degree of genuine hospitality that is rare anyway else.
 For example staying in a homestay you are likely to treated like a long lost relative - nothing is any trouble to your host.
+That said, we are very selective in recommendations as there are still examples where there is no basic understanding of customer service ... for example you may struggle to find suitable vegetarian food,

 You may also want to bring along some ear plugs if you are a light sleeper and are spending time in cities - Romanians love to party and any reasonable provincial will almost certainly have a wedding function on a Saturday Night!
 Enjoy it - watch the dancing, the singing and the traditions; you are likely to be invited to join in.
 However, Romanian wedding receptions go on all night and when (or if) you decide to call it a day the rest of the party will still be swinging and making plenty of noise!